Load and Run MATLAB

 Start MATLAB at the Command Line

 Most of the time, you will run either MATLAB live scripts (.mlx) or basic script or function files (.m).
 Live scripts can only be opened and worked on in the GUI, while basic function or script files can also be run from a batch script and/or at the command line.
-It is important to note that at the command line, function definition is typically not supported unless the function is short and anonymous.
-User-defined functions must generally be written up and saved to separate .m files.

-When starting MATLAB from the command line, the -singleCompThread flag is often required to prevent MATLAB from spawning as many processes as it thinks it needs up to the full capacity of a node.
-At most HPC centers, terminal instances launch MATLAB (either the GUI or command line) on a login node by default, so hogging a node can disrupt jobs and access for other users.
-Disrupting other users violates the NAISS user agreement, and HPC center staff reserve the right to kill disruptive tasks without warning.
+When starting MATLAB from the command line, the -singleCompThread flag is usually required to prevent MATLAB from spawning as many processes as it thinks it needs up to the full capacity of a node.
+At most HPC centers, terminal instances launch MATLAB (either the GUI or command line) on a login node by default.
+Hogging a login node can disrupt jobs and access for other users, and violates the NAISS user agreement.
+HPC center staff reserve the right to kill disruptive tasks without warning.
+A few HPC centers detect if you have started on a login node and set maxCompThreads to 1 automatically, but when in doubt, use -singleCompThread to be safe.

-Some HPC centers detect if you’ve started on a login node and set maxCompThreads to 1 automatically, but when in doubt, use -singleCompThread to be safe.
-Setting -singleCompThread does not prevent MATLAB from sending parallelized and/or multi-threaded jobs to SLURM or the MATLAB Distributed Computing Server (MDCS).
+Setting -singleCompThread does not prevent MATLAB from sending parallelised and/or multi-threaded jobs to SLURM or the MATLAB Distributed Computing Server (MDCS).

 Type-along